FredHutch/AMGMA/README.md

 We do this by directly aligning each reference genome against the gene catalog, using conceptual six-frame translation with DIAMOND in 'blastx' mode and only retaining alignments which are the highest scoring for each predicted coding region of the genome.
+Genomes are aligned in parallel in batches, which also protects against any sensitivity degradation which might be caused by large query size.
 After that alignment step, we then summarize each genome on the basis of the estimated coefficient and FDR-corrected p-value for each catalog gene.